NVIDIA/NeMo-Curator/docs/user-guide/personalidentifiableinformationidentificationandremoval.rst

 The ``LLMPiiModifier`` and ``AsyncLLMPiiModifier`` classes utilize LLM models to identify PII in text.
 Using `NVIDIA NIM <https://developer.nvidia.com/nim>`_, the ``LLMPiiModifier`` and ``AsyncLLMPiiModifier`` classes can submit prompts to LLMs, such as Meta's `Llama 3.1 <https://huggingface.co/meta-llama/Llama-3.1-70B-Instruct>`_, for PII identification.
 The LLM's reponse is then parsed and used to redact the PII in the text.
+We found that LLM-based PII redaction (using Llama-3.1-70B) outperformed Presidio by 26% on core PII categories.
+Evaluations were run on the `Gretel PII masking <https://huggingface.co/datasets/gretelai/gretel-pii-masking-en-v1>`_ dataset and the `Text Anonymization Benchmark <https://arxiv.org/abs/2202.00443>`_ dataset.

 -----------------------------------------
 Usage